Michael Barrett (parasitologist): Career and research

 Barrett’s career in research has focused primarily on neglected tropical diseases, particularly the trypanosomiases and leishmaniases.
 From Cambridge, he spent several years in Bordeaux on a Royal Society fellowship before returning to the London School of Hygiene and Tropical Medicine.
 In 1996 he moved to Glasgow to set up his own laboratory.
 He has been involved in numerous projects seeking new drugs to treat these diseases and was director of new drug discovery at the Consortium of Parasitic Drug Development, a consortium centred at the University of North Carolina and funded by the Bill and Melinda Gates Foundation between 2003-2012.
 The group took pafuramidine, a new orally available drug for human African trypanosomiasis, through phase III clinical trials, although unanticipated toxicity issues halted development.
 He established the Scottish Metabolomics facility at the University of Glasgow that evolved into Glasgow Polyomics and his own research makes extensive use of genomics and metabolomics to identify drug modes of action and the mechanisms by which pathogens become resistant to drugs.
 To date, his group has identified new modes of action and resistance mechanisms to more than ten novel compounds that kill protozoa.

 Barrett also writes regularly for a variety of newspapers and magazines on topics related to science and also spanning the arts and sciences interface, particularly the New Statesman.
 He is an enthusiastic proponent of public engagement with science and authored a booklet on “The Scottish Encounter with Tropical Disease".

 Awards and honours

-Barrett was awarded an OBE for services to the National Health Service during the COVID-19 pandemic in 2021.
+Barrett was awarded an OBE for services to the National Health Service as Director at the Glasgow Lighthouse Laboratory during the COVID-19 pandemic in 2021.
 He was awarded the C.A.
 Wright medal by the British Society for Parasitology in 2014.
-He was elected a Fellow of the Royal Society of Edinburgh in 2013.
+He was elected as a Fellow of the Royal Society of Edinburgh in 2013 and a Fellow of the Academy of Medical Sciences in 2024.